geoconnections-rjc/GSE-Docs/docs/index.md

 ## How Do We Add LoopLink<sup>&reg;</sup> GSE To Our Website?
 If you are a company interested in adding LoopLink<sup>&reg;</sup> GSE to your website, please contact Geo-Connections<sup>&reg;</sup> at 866-995-4449.

+## Attribution
+The following resources were used in the creation of GSE a LoopLink<sup>reg;</sup> service.

+> Elevation Data <a href="http://www.geonames.org/" target="_blank">GeoNames</a>
+> Weather Data from Weather Data Viewer 5.0 &copy;2013 ASHRA, www.ashrae.org.
+Used with permission.